-I’ve posted previously on what to pack for women visiting Morocco, and what to pack for men, so that leaves just one group to discuss – children!
+I’ve posted previously on what to pack for women and or men visiting Morocco, so that leaves just one group to discuss – children!
 I’ve found many people don’t think “family destination” when they think of Morocco but that couldn’t be further from the truth.
-Morocco is a country that not only is welcoming of children, they embrace them!
-Traveling with kids requires a bit of additional preparation but don’t let that scare you away.
+Morocco is a country that not only is welcoming of children, but they also embrace them!
+Visiting Morocco with kids requires a bit of additional preparation but don’t let that scare you away.

 Packing List Suggestions